-The 8A34041 8-Channel Universal Frequency Translator is a highly integrated timing device that generates synchronous or asynchronous clocks from any of its reference inputs.
-This is usable in any synthesizer or jitter attenuator application, including Optical Transport Network (OTN) and Synchronous Ethernet (SyncE) systems.
+The 8A34043 Four-Channel Universal Frequency Translator is a highly integrated timing device that generates synchronous or asynchronous clocks from any of its reference inputs.
+The can be used in any synthesizer or jitter attenuator application, including Optical Transport Network (OTN) and Synchronous Ethernet (SyncE) systems.